FriendsOfSymfony/FOSElasticaBundle/README.md

 ```

-<h3>Example of advanced query</h3>
+<h3>Example of Advanced Query</h3>
-If you would like to perform more advanced query here is an example,
-which is using the snowball stemming algorithm.
+If you would like to perform more advanced query here is an example, which is using the snowball stemming algorithm.

 It performs search against Article Entity by using title, tags
-and categoryIds.
-It will return results if the search string is
+and categoryIds and return results if the search string is
 found in either title or tags fields only in the specified
 categoryIds.